Vegetable stew recipe (pot-au-feu)

 But you can surely add beef to this recipe if you prefer to.
 As you can see, we all have different versions of pot-au-feu; the most important part is falling in love with it because once you do, it’s for life.

-- 1 cup celery root (celeriac), peeled and roughly chopped
+- 1 cup celery root (peeled and roughly chopped, celeriac)

-- 6 Brussels sprouts, stemmed and slice in half
+- 6 Brussels sprouts (stemmed and sliced in half)

 - 2 bay leaves